slice-so/hooks/src/custom/README.md

-# Product-Specific Examples
+# Product-Specific Custom Hooks

-Reference implementations for custom product hooks without registry support.
+Custom product hooks tailored for individual products without registry support.

 ## When to Use